-U.S. prosecutors stepped up the pressure on Bernard Madoff's family on Tuesday, signaling their intent to ask for $31.5 million from loans to his sons and $2.6 million worth of his wife's jewelry.
+U.S. prosecutors raised the pressure on jailed swindler Bernard Madoff's family on Tuesday, signaling their intent to ask for $31.5 million from loans to his sons and $2.6 million worth of his wife's jewelry.

 The notice listed various pieces of jewelry owned or held in the name of Ruth Madoff valued at approximately $2,624,340, and approximately 35 sets of watches and cufflinks owned by Bernard Madoff.

 Prosecutors have said they are seeking $170 billion in forfeiture -- everything they can trace back to the fraud, but the figure has been challenged by Madoff's lawyers.

 A judge jailed Madoff pending sentencing in June, but Madoff's lawyers will have an appeal heard in the U.S. Court of Appeals for the Second Circuit on Thursday.

 In papers filed with the appeals court on Tuesday, prosecutors argued that Madoff should remain in jail because he was a flight risk due to the likelihood of his spending the rest of his life in jail and the magnitude of his crimes.

 The government said Madoff has been shunned by the community of New York, to which he once had substantial ties; has experience living abroad as demonstrated by his ownership of a home in France; has acknowledged his decade-long history of repeatedly lying to both clients and regulators.